tabemann/zeptoforth-usb-rc-staging/README.md

 # zeptoforth usb staging

-## New for this release RC5
+## New for this release

-* Add comments to word definitions
-* Minor improvements to ep-x setup
+* Pull RC5 branch to main in preparation for next zeptoforth release.